Global Citizenship Education

 Aoife Gordon, Carlow Vocational School

 Empathy not sympathy: Empathy is about feeling with other people, sympathy is about feeling for.
-It’s important that we try and put students in the shoes of people affected by the global issues we are learning about, and make sure that they feel with instead of feeling sorry for people who are affected.
+It’s important that we try to put students in the shoes of people affected by the global issues we are learning about, and support them to feel empathy with rather than feeling sorry for those affected.

 Solidarity not charity: It’s important to instill a sense of solidarity in our students, to stand with people as fellow human beings with whom we can collaborate, instead of seeing people as ‘charity cases’ and resorting to fundraising as the only action to ‘help’.
 Making connections with how our lifestyles and behaviours can impact the world’s people and planet is a good place to start.

 Respect for others and human rights for all: The disposition to respect and care for others is central to living interdependently.
-The positive relationships forged among individuals and groups are essential to the development of qualities such as cooperation, interdependence and respect for a diversity of people and cultures, which allows us to live and work in the realities of the world of today – and the future.
+The positive relationships forged among individuals and groups are essential to the development of qualities such as cooperation, interdependence and respect for a diversity of people and cultures.
+These positive relationships will support us to live and work in the realities of the world of today – and in the future.

 “Students’ opinions changed about refugees and the role Ireland is playing in the treatment of refugees both here and abroad.
 Many students said they ‘disliked’ the way Ireland was treating refugees.
 Students felt that people should be treated equally and afforded the same rights as everyone else.”